-The quest for absolute truth in graphic equalizer slider position has a long history and recently took a giant step forward.
-Using advanced DSP algorithms, Rane Corporation introduced an entirely new generation of graphic equalizers that realize the dream of having the output magnitude response correspond exactly to the front panel settings*.
+The quest for absolute truth in graphic equalizer slider position has a long history and Rane helps with a giant step forward.
+Using advanced DSP algorithms, Rane introduced an entirely new generation of graphic equalizers that realize the dream of having the output magnitude response correspond exactly to the front panel settings*.
 Extensive development resulted in this new technology trademarked "Perfect-Q," because that is what it does: calculates the perfect Q required to create the exact response dictated by the front panel slider positions.

 There is irony in knowing that improving Rane's much praised constant-Q technology required switching to variable-Q technology to perfect the response vs. slider position problem.
 The popularity of Q-terminology is unfortunate since what is meant is bandwidth.
 In hindsight, naming the complementary technologies "constant bandwidth" and "proportional bandwidth" would have been better choices, because these terms identify the solutions more accurately.